 - “No whining” becomes, “Please use your powerful voice.”

 Instead of giving a flat-out dismissal or declination of what your child is asking, say no with a yes.
-Instead of saying, “No, we can’t have the cookie right now,” say, “The cookie is for after dinner.”4.
-Use a when/then
+Instead of saying, “No, we can’t have the cookie right now,” say, “The cookie is for after dinner.”

 Another way to set a concrete boundary without saying no is to use the when/then approach.
 Instead of, “No, we can’t read a book right now.
-You have toys to clean up,” say, “When you pick up your toys, we can read a book.”5.
-Make suggestions
+You have toys to clean up,” say, “When you pick up your toys, we can read a book.”

 As you set your boundaries with your child and redirect behavior, respect your child’s emotional process.
 They may have big feelings around your requests, and you can be the safe vessel for them to feel and process those emotions as you hold firmly to your loving limit.